0dayzombies/.github/profile/README.md

 **Comprehensive Learning Experience:**
 - **Linux Mastery:** Learn everything about the Linux operating system, from installation and usage to administration.
 Get the opportunity to build your own custom Linux OS from scratch.
 - **Programming:** Dive into programming with the Linux kernel, POSIX libraries, and our custom system development toolkit.
-We offer courses in C#, C++, and JavaScript.
+We offer courses in Python, C++, and JavaScript.
 - **Application Development:** Gain skills in creating command-line, desktop, mobile, web applications and games.

 **Practical Experience:**